telerik/reporting-docs/knowledge-base/clear-redis-storage-telerik-reporting-rest-service.md

 title: Clearing the Redis Storage of the Telerik Reporting REST Service
 description: Learn how to clear the Telerik Reporting REST Service cache from Redis storage when redeploying or restarting your application.
 type: how-to
-page_title: How to Clear the Redis Storage of the Telerik Reporting REST Service on Redeploy or Restart
+page_title: Cleaning up the Redis Storage of the Telerik Reporting REST Service on Redeploy or Restart
 slug: clear-redis-storage-telerik-reporting-rest-service
 tags: progress® telerik® report server, redis, cache, rest service, redeploy, restart
 res_type: kb